theHostileNegotiator/KWBandage/PatchNotes.md

 #### Outposts
 1. Do not have Type Description
 	* Added Type Description as "Expansion Strucure"
-		* Each Main Faction haver their own string set instead of Scrins
+		* Each Main Faction now have their own string set instead of Scrins
 		* String File originally had as "Production Structure"
+#### Ion Storm
+1. Structures can not be built under Ion Storms
+	* Removed geometry data
+2. Units teleported with Mastermind or Prodigy under Ion Storms can instantly die
+	* Removed Crusher Data
 #### Support Powers
 1. Some new Support Powers do not use unique icons or radius cursors, despite being available and compiled
 	* Swap the icons and radius cursors to the appropriate textures